 The 10K Overdistance Interval Session is a 10K-specific workout that starts with four 60-second repetitions at 3K race effort (about 30 seconds per mile faster than 10K race pace), progresses to four 1.5-mile intervals at 10K race effort, and finishes with four more 60-second repetitions at 3K race effort.
 When all is said and done, the workout totals about 7-7.5 miles worth of quality work.

-“It is not an early season workout,” emphasizes Ryan Carrara, coach of New Balance Boston, whose men’s and women’s teams finished 15th and 7th, respectively, at last December’s national club cross-country championships.
+“It is not an early season workout,” emphasizes elite coach Ryan Carrara of New Balance’s Battle Road Track Club.
 “Everything about this workout is control—too hard at the start and it can not be completed; too easy the first half and you will not gain all the benefit.
 There are plenty of spots to adjust so most athletes dial it in and nail it.”

 Here’s how you do it: